dozoisch/node-crc32c/README.md

 ===========

 Basic C  modules for NodeJS with crc32c (Castagnoli) implementation for Linux.
 The implementation uses the native Linux library "AF\_ALG".
+It is compatible with node 0.10 and 0.11!

 It supports strings, string objects, buffers, numbers!
 Works well with mongoose.
 Just do a toString on the entity to hash!